-My visit to thailand was never planned.
-I was young.
-Thailand is known for
+My visit to thailand was not planned.
+Thai people are known for

 Bangkok had dozens of Buddhist temples.
-I don't think Thailand had winters.
+I don't think thailand has winters.

 There's plenty of things to do in Thailand as a tourist from scuba diving, buddhist temples.

-These are some of the states in the U.S that I have visited.
-One important factor is, if you prefer weather to be a huge factor,
+I've visited most of the states in U.S. One important factor to consider, if you prefer weather to be a huge factor;

 The first thing you'll notice is Chicago's airport is big.
 The Parking lots go on forever